-In the third paragraph, the unstated question is What results does your teaching provide?
+In the third paragraph, the first unstated question is What results do students gain?
 Walter addresses the larger goals of his teaching: the transferable life skills that he helps students develop.
-The second sentence explains How does this play out in lessons?
+The third sentence explains What are lessons like?
 And the last sentence works in the age range that he’s taught and re-emphasizes the larger value and gratification that he offers students.

-Here’s the thing . . .
+In the end, I’ve found . . .

 Writing prompts to the rescue